large-scale-gxe-methods/METAGEM/README.md

 General Options:

    --help
      Prints available options and exits.

-   --version
-   Prints the version of METAGEM and exits.

 Input/Output File Options:

    --input-files
-     Output files from GEM 'meta' or 'full' option.
+     Output files from GEM 'meta' or 'full' option separated by space.
+At least two files are required.

    --input-file-list
      A no header text file containing a single file name per line.
+This file should contain at least two file names.

    --exposure-names
+     The names of the exposure(s) to be included in the meta-analysis.

    --out
      Full path and extension to where METAGEM output results.
      Default: metagem.out

    --meta-option
      Integer value indicating which summary statistics should be used for meta-analysis.